google review

 Cosmetic fillings

-What are Cosmetic Dental Fillings?
+What are Cosmetic / tooth coloured Dental Fillings?

 Cosmetic Fillings can blend with the patient’s teeth seamlessly.
 This makes it a good choice to be used for changing the size, colour, or shape of the teeth.
 They can also help close the gaps between teeth, repair chipped teeth or make the teeth appear straighter and evener.
 In some cases, they are also used to replace the old silver amalgam fillings.